Skip to content

 Celebrating Pride: Queer Resources at PCC Library

 Lesbian, Gay, Bisexual, and Transgender Pride Month (LGBTQ Pride) is celebrated every June.
+It began as a way to honor the 1969 Stonewall Uprising, and now is also a nation-wide celebration of the LGBTQ+ community.
 Want to know more about the history of Pride?
 This Library of Congress website provides information and historical resources, including a video with documentary footage of the first Pride march in June 1970.

-And did you know that the PCC Queer Resource Centers virtual doors are open?
-You can connect with them for support, information, or just a safer space to hang out online.
+And did you know about the PCC Queer Resource Centers?
+You can connect with them both in-person on all campuses or online via chat, for community, support, information, fun and educational events, or just for a space to hang out.

 Featured books and ebooks